-Cardiac Catheterization Laboratory Registered Nurses report using a wide range of professional skills.
-Most notably, skills in electrophysiology, Emergency Room, ACLS, and Critical Care are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
+Survey results suggest that Cardiac Catheterization Laboratory Registered Nurses put a wide range of professional skills to use.
+Most notably, skills in electrophysiology, Emergency Room, ACLS, and Critical Care are correlated to pay that is above average, with boosts between 6 percent and 11 percent.
 Skills that pay less than market rate include Intensive Care Unit.
-Those educated in Cardiology tend to be well versed in ACLS.
+Those proficient in Cardiology are, more often than not, also skilled in ACLS.

 Pay by Experience Level for Cardiac Catheterization Laboratory Registered Nurse